yuruwang26/ELAP-seq-v4/README.md

 # ELAP-seq-poly-A-RNA-workflow

-Each replicate should contain one input library and one IP library.
+Each replicate should contain two input libraries and an two IP libraries.
 The libraries are built with superscript IV or III.

 ## 1. processing of Fastq reads

 Only reads R2 is used.
-After trimming UMI, the begnning of R2 will be the RT stop site.
-Can otherwise design the library construction workflow in a way so that R1 from single end sequencing is sufficient for analysis. pre-processing.sh is used.
-This includes five steps:
+After trimming UMI, the begnning of R2 is the RT stop site.
+Can otherwise design the library construction workflow in a way that single end sequencing is sufficient.
+The script pre-processing.sh is used, which includes five steps:

 ### 1) trim adapter